GLOBAL MARKETS-Asia shares slip as investors ready for end of 2021

 By Scott Murdoch

-HONG KONG, Dec 29 (Reuters) - Asian stocks slipped on Wednesday, following a mixed Wall Street session as the region's investors positioned their portfolios for the new year and continued to grapple with increasing global numbers of Omicron coronavirus cases.
+HONG KONG, Dec 29 (Reuters) - Asian stocks slipped on Wednesday, following a mixed Wall Street session as the region's investors positioned their portfolios for the new year and grappled with increasing global numbers of Omicron coronavirus cases.

-There were losses in Hong Kong, down 0.6% hurt by declines in mainland tech stocks while Chinese blue chips shed 0.25%.
+There were losses in Hong Kong, down 0.99% and hurt by declines in mainland tech stocks while Chinese blue chips shed 1.4%.

-But in Australia, the ASX 200 was up 1% early in the session even though the country's most populous state New South Wales announced 11,201 new coronavirus cases.
+But in Australia, the ASX 200 closed up 1.21% for the day even though the country's most populous state New South Wales announced 11,201 new coronavirus cases.

 Volatile markets are common in late December as fund managers prepare to rule off their books for the year and holidays thin trading volumes in some major markets like Australia.